wanglu2014/robustness/README.md

 swami.iyer@gmail.com.

 （robustness_subgraph.py）
-Spliting graph into subgraphs, deleting node by the order of netweenness and degree, then calculating the largest component to measure the robustness.
+Spliting graph into subgraphs, deleting node by the order of netweenness and degree, then calculating the largest component to measure the changed robustness. wanglu2014@sibcb.ac.cn
+Usage is same: python robustness.py <infile> <outfile> <recalculate>